rajab57/TheTweetZone/README.md

  * [x] User can view more tweets as they scroll with infinite pagination
  * [x] **Optional**: Links in tweets are clickable and will launch the web browser
 4. [x] User can compose a new tweet
- * [x] User can click a ÒComposeÓ icon in the Action Bar on the top right
+ * [x] User can click a ï¿½Composeï¿½ icon in the Action Bar on the top right
  * [x] User can then enter a new tweet and post this to twitter
  * [x] User is taken back to home timeline with new tweet visible in timeline
  * [x] **Optional**: User can see a counter with total number of characters left for tweet